Registration

 Being a full-time student is a full-time (40 hours a week) job!
 While you might be present in class for just 12 hours per week, the amount of time you will need to spend outside of class studying, working on group projects, and utilizing the extra support services to be successful in your program, we recommend a max of 15-20 hours of outside work.

-If you are waitlisted, it means the course is full and you are on the list if a seat opens up.
+If you're waitlisted, it means the course is full and you are on the list if a seat opens up.
 The wait list does not guarantee you a spot in the course, but it allows you to wait in line for the course, should spots become available.
 Before getting on the wait list for a course, check to see if there are any other sections available.
-If you do get on the wait list, enrollment services will automatically roll students into the course (in the order in which they are on the list) and they will email you to let you know.
+If you join the waitlist, you'll automatically be moved into the class as seats open up, and you'll receive an email once you're enrolled.
 We always recommend that you come up with an alternate schedule in case spots don't open up.

 Please note: Students who are on the waitlist for a course will have viewer access to Canvas.
 This allows you to see the syllabus and assignments, but does not allow you to submit assignments or engage in the course.
 Viewer access to Canvas does not mean that you are registered for the course, so you should continue to review your registration during the add/drop period.
 If you are not added to the course from the waitlist, you will no longer have viewer access to Canvas after the add/drop period is over.

-The University website is a good place to start whenever you have questions.
-Important academic policies, registration deadlines, academic calendar, and more can be found on the website (and it's your responsibility to look up this information).
+Our website is a great place to start whenever you have questions.
+We've mapped out all the important registration dates, policies, and academic calendars right here to help you stay ahead.
 If you still have questions after doing some research on your own, you can email your assigned advisor or the appropriate campus department.
 Contact information is usually listed towards the bottom of a department or office's webpage.
-You can find detailed info about registration, financial aid, and learning resources here.
+You can find detailed info about registration, financial aid, and learning resources.